Decluttering my mind

 1. Vomit blue ink all over the agenda book with how cluttered and chaotic the mind is until clarity ensues.
 It may or may not take 14 pages, front and back.

 2. Take the Female Tax Deduction to her art class.
 Walk through the park barefoot in the grass (for the first time in years) to get to the art gallery.
 Think about taking a yoga class.
 Finish a cross stitch.
 When XX TD is finished with her art class, solve a glass labyrinth with her.
 Walk (in the grass) (barefoot) (this is crucial) up the terraces to the gallery.
+Traverse the glass labyrinth.
 Talk to tourists and answer questions about the new exhibit (the Green Man-ish sculptures) and good barbecue.
 Stroll through the art gallery after having responded to nature’s call.
 Sit and let XX TD sketch a medieval knight on a horse.

 3. Share pictures that don’t even come close to capturing the magic that was yesterday.